jezikk82/h5ai/README.md

 The preferred way to report a bug or make a feature request is to create [a new issue](https://github.com/lrsjng/h5ai/issues/new) on GitHub!

-If the bug or request is connected to CRUD create it in my repository using [a new issue](https://github.com/jezikk82/h5ai/issues/new).

 ## Download production version